markkuleinio/wireshark-zabbix-dissectors/README.md

 You can use the provided samples to test the dissectors.
 For the display filters:

 - Use `zabbix or zabbixagent` to show only Zabbix messages
-- Use `zabbix.agent.checks == 1` to show the active agents requesting for items
+- Use `zabbix.agent.activechecks == 1` to show the active agents requesting for items
 to check for
 - Use `zabbix.agent.data == 1` to show the active agents sending data to Zabbix server/proxy
 - Try `zabbix.agent.name`